alfredcai/Coursera-Computational-NeuroScience/Week-4/Quiz/Information-Theory&Neural-Coding.md

 (i) The importance of coding efficiency.
 (ii) The difference between the actual image and the representation.
-(iiii) The pieces that make up the image.
+(iii) The pieces that make up the image.
 (iv) The level of transparency vs. opacity/influence of each piece

+Answer:
+The level of transparency vs. opacity/influence of each piece

 ## 6. What does $\lambda$ represent?